Were You Injured in a San Diego Workplace Accident?

 What is a Third-Party Claim in a Workers’ Comp Case?

-- The duty of care was breached and caused the employee to sustain a direct injury.
+• Someone breached the duty of care and caused the employee to sustain a direct injury.

 Did You Suffer an Injury at Work?